2013 Gainesville mayoral election

-The 2013 Gainesville, Florida mayoral election took place on April 16, 2013, following a primary election on March 19, 2023.
+The 2013 Gainesville, Florida mayoral election took place on April 16, 2013, following a primary election on March 19, 2013.
 Incumbent Mayor Craig Lowe ran for re-election to a second term.
 He was challenged by five opponents, including former City Commissioners Ed Braddy and Scherwin Henry.
-In the primary election, Braddy narrowly placed first over Lowe, winning 38 percent of the vote to Lowe's 37 percent, and both candidates advanced to the general election.
+In the primary election, Braddy narrowly placed first over Lowe, winning 38 percent of the vote to Lowe's 37 percent, so both candidates advanced to the general election.

-Shortly after the primary, Lowe was arrested for driving under the influence.
-Lowe announced apologized for his actions and pledged to continue his campaign, but he was defeated by Braddy by a wide margin, 55–45 percent.
+Shortly after the primary, Lowe was arrested for driving under the influence and leaving the scene of an accident.
+Lowe apologized for his actions and pledged to continue his campaign, but he was defeated by Braddy by a wide margin, 55–45 percent.